noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 Enter a password for the wallet.

 The wallet is created.

+### Enable Developer Mode
+To enable developer mode in the wallet, tap the version number located in the lower right of the menu 10 times.
+Developer mode is needed in order to link to the Trusted Cloud and enable other developer related features and functions.

 ### Backup the Wallet
 It is highly recommended that you back up your wallet using the 12 keywords.
 If you